AnupaAlwis/Debris-Clearance-Robot-Simulation/README.md

    - Gripper with 2 DOF for secure gripping of debris.

 2. **Robot Vehicle**:
-   - Equipped with four wheels for smooth movement over rough terrains 🚜.
+   - Equipped with four wheels for smooth movement over rough terrains.
-   - Central placement of the robotic arm for balanced weight distribution and stability ⚖️.
+   - Central placement of the robotic arm for balanced weight distribution and stability.

 3. **Power Supply**:
-   - Dual solar PV panels supply power, with batteries for backup 🔋.
+   - Dual solar PV panels supply power, with batteries for backup.
-   - MPPT (Maximum Power Point Tracking) technology maximizes energy efficiency ⚡.
+   - MPPT (Maximum Power Point Tracking) technology maximizes energy efficiency.

 4. **Sensors**:
-   - Cameras mounted on the robot arm provide environmental visuals to the operator 🎥.
+   - Cameras mounted on the robot arm provide environmental visuals to the operator.

 ---

 ## 🔍 Simulation Details
 - **SolidWorks**: Used for 3D modeling and precise design of the robotic system 🛠️.
-- **MATLAB & Simulink**: Simulations cover robotic arm movements, solar energy management, and the vehicle’s operational efficiency 💻.
+- **MATLAB & Simulink**: Simulations cover robotic arm movements, solar energy management, and the vehicle’s operational efficiency.

 ---